 - 4.1 The Faculty will provide students with information on its clinical teaching environments to assist them in indicating preferences. - 4.2 Students entering Phase 2 and Phase 3 will be given the opportunity to indicate their preferences for allocations.
 Students will submit their preferences online for both metropolitan and rural sites.
 If a student does not submit a preference by the advised closing date, they will be allocated to an undersubscribed site. - 4.3 The Phase 2 and Phase 3 allocation process will be administered by the Medicine and Health Work Integrated Learning (WIL) team. - 4.4 Final decisions on Phase 2 and Phase 3 allocations will be made by the Clinical Allocations Committee (CAC).
-The Committee will consist of the Senior Vice Dean (Education), the Medicine Program Authority, the Phase 3 Convenor/s, the Phase 2 Convenor/s, a representative of the Rural Clinical Campuses, representatives of other Clinical Campuses, if required, and a representative of the Medicine and Health WIL team. - 4.5 Students will be informed of the outcome of the clinical allocation process at least 3 months prior to the commencement of the relevant Phase, excluding Phase 1.
-First year metropolitan students will be informed of their allocation for Phase 1 at entry to Medicine.
-First year students at the Port Macquarie or Wagga Wagga campus will be aware of their allocation on acceptance into the UNSW Medicine program. - 4.6 Students who decide to defer their studies or take program leave after the allocation process is completed will be required to attend the clinical site to which they were originally allocated on their return to the Medicine program, and are not eligible to go through a re-allocation process.
+The Committee will consist of the Senior Vice Dean (Education), the Medicine Program Authority, the Phase 3 Convenor/s, the Phase 2 Convenor/s, a representative of the Rural Clinical Campuses, a representative of Sydney Metropolitan Clinical Campuses and a representative of the Medicine and Health WIL team.